 Instead of giving praise as a reward, it can be helpful to give children informational feedback about their competence.
 This can include, “You scored a 90%,” or, “You got the highest grade in the class.”

-This type of praise can increase intrinsic motivation because it influences kids’ beliefs about their potential for success.
-Now that they know they can score a 90%, they may want to shoot for 100% next time.
+This type of praise can increase intrinsic motivation because it influences children’ beliefs about their potential for success.
+Now that they know they can score 90%, they may want to shoot for 100% next time.